How to Start a Small Business 101 — The Ultimate Guide

 See Also: Survey Says a Service Mindset is Crucial

 Everything from the way the customer is greeted as they walk through the door to the way your products are presented following a sale matters.
 The smallest details can make the biggest difference.
-Early on in the lifecycle of a small business, you as an owner, will be able to exert a lot of direct control over these details.
+Early on when just starting your small business, you as an owner, will be able to exert a lot of direct control over these details.
 But as you grow, you will come to recognize the value of a well-trained and motivated staff.

 In order to ensure that the staff you’re bringing on board is the right fit for your small business, there’s a few questions that you should ask yourself during the interview process.
 Are they competent?
 Capable?
 Compatible and committed to your core business values?
 Do they fit in with the culture you are trying to build?
 And can you offer them fair compensation?
 Business expert and entrepreneur Alan E. Hall, calls this the 7 C’s to hiring.
 At the end of the day you want to look beyond the skills and experience they have on paper and make sure that they are willing and able to grow with your business.